 - 1 cup shredded Swiss cheese

 - oil, salt, pepper, cayenne pepper

-- In a large pot with a thick bottom, heat 1 tablespoon butter with 1 tablespoon of vegetable oil over medium-high heat.
+- In a large pot with a thick bottom, heat one tablespoon of butter with one tablespoon of vegetable oil over medium-high heat.
 Add the onion and cook for 5-8 minutes, stirring occasionally.

 - Add the barley and cook for 3 minutes, stirring.

 - Add wine or beer and cook, stirring until it evaporates completely.
 Lower the heat to medium.

 - Add the broth and set the alarm for 25 minutes.
 Continue cooking and stir occasionally.

 - After 25 minutes, taste it.
 It should be almost done “al dente,” add the chopped asparagus, zucchini, and peas.
 Add cheese, butter, and 1/2 cup of broth, cook for 5 minutes and let it sit for 3 minutes.
 Taste and adjust seasoning.
 Serve.

 - Prep Time: 30 minutes